 Of all the features contained in the Model 125, the one I'm most excited about is the access security system.
 Many hours were spent getting it ready for you to use.
 A number of different implementations were tried until we were satisfied.
 I sincerely believe that the Model 125 gives you the best set of security "tools" available anywhere.
-The open-operator-menu mode is intended for those applications that don't require the Model 125 to protect the devices connected to the serial ports.
+The open-operator-access mode is intended for those applications that don't require the Model 125 to protect the devices connected to the serial ports.
 In this mode the Model 125 can be configured to look invisible.
-Two passwords, system and administrator, can be used to protect the Model 125's menu system.
+Two passwords, system and administrator, are used to protect the Model 125's menu system.

-The Model 125's real power comes into play with the ID-password mode.
+The Model 125's real power comes into play with the name-password mode.
 With this mode almost all aspects of accessing the Model 125 and devices connected to its serial ports can be tailored to give the level of security that your site requires.
-Each access-security parameter can be adjusted over a wide range.
+Each access security parameter can be adjusted over a wide range.
 Parameters can be "friendly," helping a user gain access to the system.
 Or they can turn downright nasty, giving no help at all and allowing no margin of error.
-By including support for the SNK personal identifier products from Digital Pathways, Inc., we allow you to use the only access-security method that is universally acknowledged to be secure.

-One note about whether to use callback or not: Callback is a decent means of controlling access and many firms insist on using it.
+One note about whether to use callback or not: Callback is a good means of controlling access and many firms insist on using it.
 However, it doesn't work well with field support technicians who require access from a variety of locations.
-To ensure good security, use the ability to make IDs and passwords up to 10 characters long.
+To that end we've allowed you to configure names and passwords without specifying callback.
+To ensure good security, use the ability to make names and passwords up to 15 characters long.
 The longer and more unique a name and password combination is, the harder it is to "hack."
-Better yet, use SNK for all users.

-Interesting Notes Department: The Model 125 waits 15 seconds before performing a callback.
-You might wonder why this is so.
+Interesting Notes Department: You might wonder why the Model 125 waits 15 seconds before performing a callback.
 This delay was put in to help ensure that the telephone line connected to the Model 125's modem has disconnected from the person who requested the callback.
 Some smart hackers have learned that by staying on the line after requesting a callback, they can fool the device into thinking that it is dialing out after receiving a "new" central office dial-tone!
 A callback device that simply goes on-hook for one or two seconds before attempting to dial out may never really be disconnected from the calling party.
 Instead of getting a new dial tone the device is still connected to the intruder's computer!
 The intruder supplies the progress tones and viola, callback never really takes place and the system is history.